JJ/granada-off/text/university.md

 >around a lot.

-The graveyard is surrounded by galleries at all levels, and these galeries are supported by columns taken from the most diverse places, other demolished buildings or buildings that would be demolished after some wiseguy took its columns from it.
+The graveyard is surrounded by galleries at all levels, and these galleries are supported by columns taken from the most diverse places, other demolished buildings or buildings that would be demolished after some smartass took its columns from it.
 In fact, there is a [whole movement around the concept of Corrala](https://granadastopdesahucios.wordpress.com/2013/11/17/surge-la-primera-corrala-en-granada-el-triunfo/), and related to stopping evictions, and it eventually came to Granada.
 The Corrala el Triunfo can now be visited and has been occupied by a group of persons intent on giving